Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How long should a Pentasa suppository stay in place?
+How long does a Pentasa suppository take to dissolve?

 Rewards Program